| Copyright | (c) 2017 Composewell Technologies |

 enumerateFromThenTo :: (IsStream t, Monad m) => a -> a -> a -> t m a Source #

-generates a finite stream whose
+enumerateFromThenTo from then to generates a finite stream whose

-, the second element is then
+first element is from, the second element is then and the successive

-elements are in increments of then - from
+elements are in increments of then - from up to to.
+Enumeration can

-occur downwards or upwards depending on whether then
+occur downwards or upwards depending on whether then comes before or

-after from
+after from.

 >>> Stream.toList $ Stream.enumerateFromThenTo 0 2 6 [0,2,4,6] >>> Stream.toList $ Stream.enumerateFromThenTo 0 (-2) (-6) [0,-2,-4,-6]